 One of the top things to do is address any major concerns outlined in your home inspection report.
-From the report, you might need to look into the Emergency Plumbing Cost, electrical wiring, or mold mitigation; and issues like roof repairs and foundation problems should be taken care of right away as further deterioration in these areas could turn a small issue into a major problem.
+From the report, you might need to look into emergency plumbing, electrical wiring, or mold mitigation; and issues like roof repairs and foundation problems should be taken care of right away as further deterioration in these areas could turn a small issue into a major problem.
 If you accompanied your home inspector during the inspection process (which is highly recommended), you should have a pretty good idea of where your biggest problems are even before you receive their final report.

 Improve Home Security

 As you work to remedy any major issues, you should also focus your first house renovation projects around home security.
-Be sure to change out the locks as soon as possible because you never know how many spare keys may be floating around the neighborhood.
-Likewise, if your garage door uses a keypad to gain entry, reset the security code.
+Be sure to change out the locks as soon as possible because you never know how many spare keys may be floating around.
+Likewise, if your garage door uses a keypad to gain entry, reset the code.
 Last, make sure any motion-activated floodlights or other security systems are in proper working order.
-You may want to install alarms on the property, if so, you will need to undertake some research first to make sure you are getting the right system for your home.
-Checking out such companies and services as Verisure Smart Alarms will help provide you with a stronger background with which to make your choice.
+You may want to install security alarms on the property.
+If so, you will need to undertake some research first to make sure you are getting the right system for your home.

 Test Emergency Systems